diegogb/3D_Synthesis_based_on_Fine-grained_Parts/data/input/readme.md

 This folder contains all the input shapes employed for the experiments described in our paper.

 % ------- %

 IMPORTANT NOTE:
-These 3D shapes are included here for completeness only.
-For synthesizing 3D shapes using our method, you can use the pre-processed data and the scripts provided in this repository: see the Readme file on the root of the repository for details.
+These 3D shapes are included here for completeness and in case you want to use the same input datasets that we have employed.

+**For synthesizing 3D shapes using our method, you can use the pre-processed data and the scripts provided in this repository: see the Readme file on the root of the repository for details.**

 % ------- %

 This folder is divided into two subfolders that contain the 3D models of the datasets described in "Section 6 - Experimental Results" of our paper: